 For either compartments or Notes, you should save the diagram just before setting up the facility, and possibly reload the diagram to activate the facility.
 If there are no Allocate relationships, or the related elements are on the diagram, the options are not available.
 Containment Graphically displays ownership of one element within a parent one.
 Dependency Establishes a traceable relationship describing how one element is dependant upon another.
-Binding Connector A stereotyped Connector that establishes a connection between two parts in a system decomposition.
+Binding Connector A stereotyped Connector that establishes a connection between two Parts in a system decomposition.
+If the Parts are different, the system provides an option to synchronize them.
 Item Flow A stereotyped Information Flow that specifies the items that flow across a connector in an interaction point.